-G. Non-degree based Graph Sampling
+D. Non-degree based Graph Sampling

-All the methods above use degree distribution of the graph to identify a vertex or edge to remove from the output graph.
+All the methods above use degree distribution of the graph for the sampling.
 We identified that as the diversity and heterogeneity of the graph increases, other graph metrics case be use to sample the graph.
 We developed abstract version of the sampling approaches that takes a graph metric, and a filter function to sample the same graph.
 We looked at PageRank, Triangles, and Diversity of a given vertex to include or skip it in the sampled graph.
 It does require a preprocessing step where the graph metrics is calculated.
-The Microsoft Academic Graph [28] is a heterogeneous graph used for this analysis and the results presented in the Experiment section show that diversity, and triangle based sampling performs better than degree based sampling.
+The Microsoft Academic Graph [11] is a heterogeneous graph used for this analysis and the results presented in the Experiment section show that diversity, and triangle based sampling performs better than degree based sampling.

-IV.
+III.
 EXPERIMENTS

-This section presents the experimental setup used to execute different sampling algorithms using various datasets.
-It also presents the empirical results and research findings.
-Experimentation is done on a 3.1 GHz Intel Core i5 machine with 16GB 1333 Mz DDR3 RAM and 4 Cores.
-It runs OS X Yosemite Version 10.10.3 with AMD Radeon HD 1024 MB Graphics.
-Apache Spark is used to load the graph and compute graph statistics such as degree, page rank, diversity, and number of triangles [29].
-GraMi [15] and NOUS [19] are used as the frequent subgraph mining tool.
+Experimentation is done on a 3.1 GHz Intel Core i5 OS X Yosemite machine with 16GB DDR3 RAM and 4 Cores.
+Apache Spark is used to load the graph and compute graph statistics such as degree, page rank, diversity, and number of triangles.
+GraMi [12] and NOUS [13] are used as the frequent subgraph mining tool.
 Multiple runs of the algorithms are executed using different datasets to confirm the research findings and remove any dataset bias.

-Community Detection experimentation is done using the C++ implementation of the Louvain method [24].
-Original Citeseer dataset is converted to an edge list graph where each line contains a pair "s_id d_id", where s_id is the id of the source vertex and d_id is the id of destination vertex.
-SampleHoldRange sampling is applied to create different sampled datasets of the original graph and the community detection algorithm is applied.
+Community Detection experimentation is done using the C++ implementation of the Louvain method [14].
+Sample-HoldRange sampling is applied to create different sampled datasets of the original graph.